 Why is the Department of State Growth doing this work?

 The work will include the removal of loose rock and the placement of slope protection such as the installation of rock catch fences and mesh.
 The work will reduce the potential for future rock falls.

 Work is programmed at the following sites:

 - Corner of Channel Highway and Flood Road, Huonville – slip and bank stabilisation (rock safety) work in the road reserve commenced in April 2017 and is nearing completion.
 During works, speed restrictions will be in place and traffic may be reduced to one lane at times.
 To ensure the safety of road users and construction staff, please obey all signs.

 - Huon Highway - just north of Vinces Saddle – tree removal work and the installation of a rock catch fence has now been completed.

 - Tasman Highway at 'Break Me Neck' Hill – the installation of a rock protection wall has now been completed.

 - Tasman Highway at Paradise Gorge – rock removal work and the installation of wire mesh netting has now been completed.

-The contract has been awarded to Tasmanian based company VEC Civil Engineering Pty Ltd. Works commenced in late February 2017 with the total program of works to be completed by early June 2017.
+The contract has been awarded to Tasmanian based company VEC Civil Engineering Pty Ltd. Works commenced in February 2017 with the total program of works to be completed by the end of June 2017.

 Reduced speed limits at all works sites are necessary for the safety of workers and the travelling public, so please slow down, approached the work sites with caution and follow all traffic control instructions.